versx/ChuckDeviceController/docs/applications/controller.md

       "AllowArQuests": true,
       // Determines whether to process map/lure Pokemon encounters.
       "ProcessMapPokemon": true,
+      // Determines whether to process gym defenders or not.
+      "ProcessGymDefenders": true,
+      // Determines whether to process gym trainers or not.
+      "ProcessGymTrainers": true,
       // Proto processing queue settings.
       "Queue": {
         // Maximum amount of protos to batch when processing.